rillo-123/DnDCharacter/README.md

 - Once fetched, the normalized spell catalog is cached in `localStorage` so it’s available next session without reloading.
 - Hold the **Alt** key while clicking **Load Spells** to force a refresh if you want to pull the latest Open5e data.
 - The spell catalog is saved in browser `localStorage`; clear site data or force-refresh to remove or update it.
+- Use the **Add**/**Remove** buttons on each spell card to curate your prepared list.
+The right-hand panel groups selections by level, tracks slots spent/recovered, and includes a **Long Rest Reset** control that instantly restores all slots.

 ## Tracking Health & Class Resources